 Documentation: Refer to the documentation requirements in Section 4 of FT 1910 and FD 4100.

-Initial Demonstration of Capability (IDOC) Documentation: Document and retain successful IDOC conducted per Section 3.3 above.
+Initial Demonstration of Capability Documentation: Document and retain successful IDOC conducted per Section 3.3 above.
 Retain lab certification information and lab reports.
 For both the sensor and the comparison measurements, include the following:

 Date and time of measurement or test (including time zone, if applicable)